Exhaled Nitric Oxide Test

 How is the test done?

 - Put clips on your nose.

-- Put the mouthpiece in your mouth and inhale, or breathe in slowly and deeply to fill your lungs with air.
+- Put the mouthpiece in your mouth.
+Then, breathe in slowly and deeply to fill your lungs with air.

-- If you should take steroids to manage your asthma.
+- Whether you should take steroid medications to manage your asthma;

-- If you are following your asthma treatment plan.
+- Whether you are following your asthma treatment plan; and

-- If you should modify your therapy plan; you might be asked to do the test three to four times a year.
+- Whether you should modify your therapy plan.
+You may be asked to do the test 3 to 4 times a year.

-- In some cases, the results are used to diagnose asthma, along with results of other diagnostic tests.
+In some cases, the results are used to diagnose asthma.
+The test results are used with the results of other diagnostic tests.

-This test is quick and very safe.
-Rarely, some people might feel a little lightheaded when they are asked to breathe out and breathe in.
-In this case, the technician will ask you to sit and relax for a few minutes, and if you wish, try the test again.
+This test is quick and safe.
+Rarely, some people might feel lightheaded when they are asked to breathe out and breathe in.
+In this case, the provider will ask you to sit and relax for a few minutes.
+Then, you can try the test again.